TweekHaxball/Haxball-Bot/README.md

 # How To Be An Admin

-When room opend it sends a random number to console, then you have to type in the chat !claim [the admin password].
+When room opend it sends a random admin password to console, then you have to type in the chat !claim [the admin password].

 # Features of bot